 - powdered capsules

-Tablets and capsules are easiest to find, and are the only forms that have been investigated by researchers.
-Tea made from the dried berries of the saw palmetto is unlikely to be effective, because the active compounds aren’t water soluble.
+Tablets and capsules are the easiest to find and are the only forms that have been examined by researchers.
+Tea made from the dried berries of saw palmetto is unlikely to be effective because the active compounds aren’t water soluble.

-Saw palmetto generally is considered to be safe, but it’s not recommended for children.
-Rare side effects that have been reported include mild headaches and stomach pains.
+Saw palmetto generally is considered to be safe, but it’s not recommended for children, or pregnant and breastfeeding women.
+Rare side effects include mild headaches and stomach pains.
 Stomach irritation can be avoided by taking the extract with food.

-Saw palmetto may thin the blood and may have caused a few cases of excessive bleeding during surgery.
-Always inform your doctor of all supplements you take before beginning any new type of treatment—including surgery.
+Saw palmetto may thin your blood and can cause excessive bleeding during surgery.
+Always tell your doctor all of the supplements you’re taking before beginning any new type of treatment and before surgery.

-Interactions may occur between saw palmetto and a few other medications.
-Because saw palmetto has been shown to thin the blood, it should never be taken simultaneously with other blood thinners such as aspirin and prescriptions like warfarin.
+Interactions may occur between saw palmetto and some other medications.
+Because it’s been shown to thin blood, saw palmetto should never be taken simultaneously with other blood thinners.
+In particular, it shouldn’t be taken with aspirin and prescriptions such as warfarin.